VCU-CS-Capstone/CS-25-302-SON-patients/Status Reports/Status Report Fall Week 03.md

 John Leonard

 ## 1) Accomplishments this week ##
-   - Met with Dr. Leonard to better understand the project
+   - Met with team
+   - Emailed sponsors about meeting
-   - Submitted team contract
+   - Finished team contract

 ## 2) Milestones to be completed next week ##
-   - Meet with Dr. Sargent
+   - Meet w/ sponsors to discuss mockups
-   - Collect and upload Github screenshots
-   - Begin gathering project requirements

 ## 3) Issues, problems or concerns ##
    - N/A